In This Section

 - Test Games Spreadsheets Covering Alpha-Omega Amusements Test Location

 - Top 20 Merchandisers Ranking Combined Spreadsheet October 2019

 Here’s the Ticket!

-The Top 79 Redemption, Merchandiser, Video, & Novelty Combined List and Test Games Spreadsheets are put together from actual collections from games owned and operated by Alpha-Omega Amusements at FOUR of our contracted revenue-share centers in different areas of the U.S. The data is exactly as it is recorded by our staff and the FEC’s together, so I know that the data is correct and is not changed in any way.
+The Top 74 Redemption, Merchandiser, Video, & Novelty Combined List and Test Games Spreadsheets are put together from actual collections from games owned and operated by Alpha-Omega Amusements.
+The data is exactly as it is recorded by our staff and the FEC’s together, so I know that the data is correct and is not changed in any way.

 The purpose of the Lists and Spreadsheets is for you to see where your current games place or rank, divide the game revenues to those of your own games to determine the ratio to your game revenues and check out where other games that you do not have might rank in your facility.
+Sometimes the rankings show which games you should double up on.
 It is also easy to pick out trends and stay on top of your ‘game’.

 Hottest New Games – Thumbs Up